wallymathieu/Siffrorna-trehundratrettiotvaa/text.en.md

 \- No.

 Behind me, a number of people, eager to get service.
 Above Gustav are pieces of meat wrapped in parsley and dill.
 Behind him hangs recently dismembered rabbits.
 They have built up a grill in brick masonry.
 Over the coals, they added one of the windows network in steel.
 The pieces of meat which is located in a tank at the side, in a fat marinade.
 The light is dim, I blink.
-The itch in the eyes of rökoset.
+The itch in the eyes of smoke fumes.
 The glow gives a special light.
 The air is sultry and mellow.
-This part of the deal looks very different.
+This part of the store looks very different.
 It smells different.
-Normally smell the cold air avfreon and detergents.
-Silence accentuates the lack of the humming sound of the old leaking cooling systems.
+Normally you smell the cold air of freon and detergents.
+Silence accentuates the lack of humming from the old leaking cooling systems.

 I need to think of a question I can ask to find out what year it is, without revealing myself.

-Absence of familiar sounds?
+There is an absence of familiar sounds?

 \- No, I do not know.
 Not only that.

 The room has a different rhythm.

 I must have said some of these things out loud.
-Gustav laugh and show me a sign that I should go behind the counter.
+Gustav laugh and show me with a flick from his wrist that I should go behind the counter.
 He opens a door into the warehouse.
 It seems hidden in the gloom.
-In there I see cardboard boxes stacked along the walls.
-Room walls are covered with bright wood paneling and has a matte skylights making it light but somewhat subdued.
-It is newly built.
-It has a good taste to the corridors otherwise lack.
-It has adopted and reshaped by the different feeling that it inspires.
+There I see cardboard boxes stacked along the walls.
+The walls are covered with bright wood paneling and has a matte skylights making the light somewhat subdued.
+It is recently built.
+It aesthetically pleasing in ways that to the corridors otherwise lack.
+It is adopted and reshaped by the different feelings that it inspires.

 Gustav interrupts my thoughts:
 \- Some of the surveillance cameras are on.
-They show what they are really saying.
-Like for example if I would like to know what Grier, shop assistant, said.
+They show what you're really saying.
+As an example if I would like to know what Grier, our shop assistant, said.

-He brings up a screen, let your fingers go up and open a video stream where you see a woman in the apron behind the meat counter.
-The words she utters, coming from the monitor speaker, can not understand.
-It sounds curtly and easy.
-Total foreign and non human.
+He brings up a screen, let your fingers go up and open a video stream where you see a woman with an apron behind the meat counter.
+The words she utters, coming from the monitor speaker, can not be understood.
+It sounds curtly and simple.
+Totally foreign and non human.
 It sounds as if she coughs and snorts up syllables.
 There are no hard consonants.

 \- As you can see, one must be careful with what you do in front of these cameras.